hongchengzhu/VoxTracer/README.md

 python inference_for_tracing.py
 ```

-The source code will load all pre-trained models above and generate corresponding restored speaker embeddings, based on the compressed audio provided.
+The source code will automatically load all pre-trained models above and generate corresponding restored speaker embeddings, based on the compressed audio provided.

-After having the restored embeddings, we calculate cosine similarity of each audio and their original embedding, and determine whether the restored embedding is accurate (cosine similarity must exceed the threshold which is calculated by the training set, 0.9513).
+After having the restored embeddings, we calculate the cosine similarity between each recovered speaker embedding and the original one, and determine whether the restored embedding is accurate (cosine similarity must exceed the threshold which is calculated by the training set, 0.9513).
 And the output will be written in ***output/test_vctk_aac_32kbps_35599.txt***.

 ### Training
 We provide the training code of the tracing stage in *train_for_tracing.py*.
-However, if you'd like to build your own model, we strongly advise you self-prepare your data and model, and self-train your own model.
+However, if you'd like to build your own model, we strongly advise you to self-prepare your data and model, and self-train your own model.

 ## Citation